llnbn/llnbn/README.md

 ### Hi there, I'm Allan! 👋.
-I'm undergraduate student of computer engineering, enthusiast on competitive programming, computation complexity, games and music.<br/>
+I'm undergraduate student of computer engineering, enthusiast on competitive programming and computation complexity.
 I program mainly in C/C++ with a focus on the development of Embedded Systems.<br/>

 ##### You can ask me about:
+* Algorithms
 * Competitive programming
 * Data Structure
 * Programming techniques